Study in Ireland for a Semester Abroad

 Carlow College welcomes applications from learners with disabilities or additional support needs.
 As such, Carlow College is committed to making reasonable accommodations to ensure that academic opportunities are available to all appropriately qualified applicants, irrespective of disability.
 Applications from learners with disabilities are subject to the same academic selection process as all applicants.

 All study abroad applications are due to the International Officer at Carlow College by 15 October (Spring Term) and 15 May (Autumn Term).
 An application is considered complete when it includes:

-- a completed Carlow College, St. Patrick’s S. Semester Study Abroad Application Form; hyperlink this to the document in the folder of the same name.
+- a completed Carlow College, St. Patrick’s Semester Study Abroad Guidelines and Application Form;

 - a copy of your passport page showing your photograph and personal details;

 - certified copies of transcripts from current institution of study;

 - if your first language is not English, attach evidence of proficiency in English (IELTS Score or equivalent); find out more here: English language requirements for admission to Carlow College, St. Patrick’s